Mujadid2001/MyProtfolio-Html-Css-/README.md

 # MyProtfolio-Html-Css-
-I am making my portfolio website in Purely html and css to make my skill in both and get exprerience.
+I am making my portfolio website in Purely html and css to make my skills in both and get exprerience.